aionnetwork/aion-docs/developers/apis/web3j/end-to-end.md

     private static String PRIVATE_KEY = "YOUR_PRIVATE_KEY";
     ```

-4. Create an `aion` object by adding this line:
+4. Create an `Aion` object by adding this line:

     ```java
     private static final Aion aion = Aion.build(new HttpService(NODE_ENDPOINT));
     ```
+    This sets up the endpoint to talk to an Aion network.

 5. Create `TranasactionManager` object called `manager`:

     ```java
     private static final TransactionManager manager = new AionTransactionManager(aion, new Ed25519KeyPair(PRIVATE_KEY), VirtualMachine.AVM);
     ```
+    This sets up the account for signing and sending the transactions later.

 6. Create a `main()` class that will house all our further code: